Zurich base – The oldest Rega base

 The majority of primary missions are in response to traffic accidents, followed by occupational accidents.
 Many of its missions also involve transferring patients from one hospital to another.
-Nowadays, the Zurich base performs around 900 missions every year.
+Nowadays, the Zurich base performs more than 1'000 missions every year.

 The crew is on 24-hour standby at the base.